 Perhaps a simple addition, this switch panel puts the controls right in front of the driver.
 The switch panel replaces the original Perego ‘tape cassette’ toy that was in the dash.
 Like all the changes being made, there is no permanent damage to the car.
 The original wiring and accessories can all be put back in place.

 Putting it all back together

 I do like the look of this thing, nice and 80s if a little too much ‘Jeep’ influence.
 It’s pretty quick to go back together.
 In the process, I’ve also changed all the 6v filament bulbs out for LED.

 The interior modifications are pretty subtle and easily reversed.
 Along with the horn, the original Perego lighting harness and switches have been connected to the 12v system.

 The verdict on the Perego Gaucho upgrade

-End to end all the changes have taken around 6 hours to install, spread over a few weekends.
-The result is fantastic, the difference really is chalk and cheese.
-The kids have already taken it for a drive ‘around the block’ and now they have throttle response they seem to be far more cautious.
+End to end, all the changes have taken around 6 hours to install, spread over a few weekends.
+The result is fantastic.
+The difference really is chalk and cheese.
+The kids have already taken it for a drive ‘around the block’, and now they have a throttle response.
+They seem to be far more cautious.

 It’s pretty quick now, even with both kids in.
 The maximum duty is currently limited to 83%.
 Despite trying, I couldn’t limit it to 88% duty despite best efforts!
 It’s great tarmac and can now drive on the grass.
 Perhaps a little more torque would help as it struggles on long grass or big hills, but at least I don’t have to push anymore!

-The batteries are still running out pretty quick, but with a more conventional 12v electrical system there are a lot of options.
+The batteries are still running out pretty quickly, but there are many power source options with a more conventional 12v electrical system.
 Maybe a bespoke LiPoFe4 battery pack?
 Or perhaps a couple of Makita 18v batteries and a voltage regulator.
 I guess the ultimate would be to take the 36v drive system from an electric bike and give the car some real power, but I suspect that might not go down too well!